Your Water Rates

 Indiana American Water’s ongoing

-infrastructure investments are the primary driver behind the request.
+infrastructure investments are the primary driver behind the increase.
 The

-company is including $542 million of water infrastructure investments
+company included $542 million of water infrastructure investments

-in its request.
-The investments are necessary to maintain and enhance service, water
+in its request to increase rates.
+These types of investments are necessary to maintain and enhance service, water

 quality, system reliability, and fire protection capabilities for customers